 Morelli's café, Stone Row, Coleraine, was renowned for its fish and chips.
-Peter Morelli sold his ice cream, made to a recipe passed down by his father, from his ice cream cart which he pushed to the nearby resorts of Portrush, Portstewart and Castlerock.
+Peter Morelli sold his ice cream. made to a recipe passed his ice cream cart which he pushed to the nearby resorts of Portrush.
+Portstewart and Castlerock.